iammia0o/iammia0o.github.io/_projects/3_project.md

 However, modern life presents challenges to this age-old practice.
 Many families are geographically dispersed, making regular face-to-face interactions rare.
 Additionally, not everyone feels confident in their storytelling abilities, which can lead to fewer meaningful exchanges and a sense of disconnection among family members.

-In this project, we investigate the effect of storytelling using an AI-assisted storytelling application on intergenerational bonding, elderly's loneliness and confidence.
+In this project, we examines how technology-facilitated storytelling can foster meaningful connections between generations while potentially improving the well-being of older adults.

 <!-- <div class="row justify-content-sm-center"> -->
 <div class="row">